 Rebuild Value Insurance covers the cost of rebuilding the structure (based on the size of the property) in the event of total damage, giving you the ability to rebuild your structure on the property/land that you already own.
 The disadvantage in insuring the Rebuilding Value, is that the rebuilding of the structure may be delayed or dependent on your neighbours’ ability to rebuild.
 While this is the basic level of cover required by the bank, it does not necessarily mean that it is the correct policy for you.

-Market Value Insurance covers the structure according to the market value at the time the policy is set in place.
-In the event of total damage, the insurance company takes ownership of your property, giving you the ability to take the money from the claim and purchase another property at any location.
+Market Value Insurance covers the land value in addition to the rebuild value.
+In the event of total damage, and if there is a delay in your ability to rebuild as defined in the policy, the insurance company pays you the land value of your property, giving you the ability to take the money from the claim and purchase another property at any location.
 The market value can be adjusted over time as the property increases or decreases in value.
 It is important to update your policy once every three years to make sure that the sums insured are a true reflection of the property value.

 What about coverage for water damage?

 Coverage for water damage is also a requirement by the mortgage bank, however like the structure insurance, the bank only requires the basic level of coverage offered – repairs by the plumbing service of the insurance company.
 While this is the cheapest option, the service is usually sub contracted to a plumbing company and it is not always guaranteed that you will receive the same level of service each time you need it.
 Other insurance policies are able to offer the option of “Prime Service” – a higher level of plumbing service, as well as the option of choosing to work with a plumber of your choice.
 While the latter is the most expensive option, it gives you the freedom to choose the plumber to repair water damage at your property.

 Is third party liability coverage included in the policy too?